-- Saving your card details.
+- Saved card details.
 Internet browsers such as Chrome, Firefox or Safari may prompt you to save your details.
-While this can be a convenient option, it also means your card information will be stored by a third-party service and could be compromised if that account is ever hacked.
+While this can be convenient, it means your card information will be stored by a third-party service which could be compromised if that account is ever hacked.

 - Declined payments.
 For whatever reason, if your payment is declined or a payment error message appears, the transaction will not be processed.
 Your items may remain in your “shopping cart” so you can complete the purchase in the future.

 - Currency conversion fees.
-Most credit cards apply a fee of 2-4% of the transaction when you make a purchase from an overseas merchant.
+Most credit cards apply a fee of 2% to 4% of the transaction when you make a purchase from an overseas merchant.
 If you regularly shop with international retailers online, you may want to consider a card with $0 foreign transaction fees to save money on this cost.

 Back to top

 A credit card can get you almost anything you want on the Internet.
 It also offers security against fraud and unauthorized transactions.
 So with these facts and tips in mind, you can now make credit card purchases online any time you want.

 What do I do if my card is compromised?”